raph-topo/wp-translations/README.md

 ## Usage

-### Behaviour
+Composer will try to install translations from through the WordPress.org API every time you install or update a package — for this package only.

-Composer will try to install translations from through the WordPress.org API every time you install or update a package.
+**Commit the translation files** (`web/app/languages/{themes,plugins)/*{.mo,.po}`) and deploy them to staging and production.

-### Extant projects
+## Extant projects

 To force-update translations for already installed packages, delete the contents of `web/app/plugins` (keep any `.gitkeep`) and run `composer install`